Scholarships for Final Year Education Students

-A scholarship is available to ACU and JCU students that includes supporting them with accommodation assistance and living expenses while in far northern Catholic schools for the duration of their Practicum.
+The scholarships include support with airfares, accommodation assistance and living expenses while the scholarship recipient is in far northern Catholic schools for the duration of their Practicum.
 A car is also provided if required for travel to school.
-Students receive $1,000 in their 4th year, placement in a Catholic school, and four Professional Development sessions throughout the year as part of our ‘Getting Ready for Employment’ program.
+Students receive $1,000 in their 4th year, placement in a Catholic school, classroom profiling, and six Professional Development sessions throughout the year as part of our ‘Getting Ready for Employment’ program.

 Hear from Catholic Education leadership and graduates: